Roy Ketcham, 85 of rural Battle Lake died Wednesday, June 5, 2019, at the Battle Lake Good Samaritan Center.

 Funeral Home: Glende-Nilson of Battle Lake.

-To plant a tree in memory of Roy Douglas Ketcham, please visit our tribute store.
+To plant a beautiful memorial tree in memory of Roy Douglas Ketcham, please visit our Tree Store.